-For those now undertaking recovery and rebuilding efforts, NIST offers a Community Resilience Planning Guide – and a community resilience brochure in Spanish – to help communities build back better and stronger.
+For those now undertaking recovery and rebuilding efforts, NIST offers a Community Resilience Planning Guide in English and Spanish to help communities build back better and stronger.

 More than a million fires occurred in the U.S. in 2016, causing 3,390 civilian deaths and 14,650 civilian injuries, according to the National Fire Protection Association.
 This year, NIST began conducting large-scale experiments in its new, state-of-the-art National Fire Research Laboratory to better understand fire behavior and how different kinds of structures respond to fire.
 For the holiday season, we released a dramatic video showing why it’s so important to water Christmas tree the entire time you have them up in your home!

 Even seemingly abstract NIST research topics have highly practical applications.
 NIST researchers produced their best measurement yet of Planck’s constant, a quantity that can help redefine the international unit of mass, the kilogram, which is currently based on a platinum-iridium cylinder kept in a vault on the outskirts of Paris, France.
 Defining this unit in terms of a physical artifact slows down science and industry, which rely on precision measurements of mass for everything from drugs to rockets.